-Reading the biography of Abdul Kalam is one of the pleasant feelings in itself.
 APJ Kalam (Avul Pakir Jainulabdeen Abdul Kalam) was an Aerospace Scientist.
-Let’s start reading the biography of kalam…
+So, let’s start reading the biography of Abdul Kalam…

-He was at the central point in the development program of the country’s nuclear capabilities and became a national hero in 1998 after a series of successful tests.
-Kalam served the country as the 11th President of India with effect from 2002 to 2007.
-Reading the biography of Abdul kalam may be a life-changing event for you.
+He was at the central point in the development program of the country’s nuclear capabilities.
+Therefore, he became a national hero in 1998 after a series of successful tests.
+Subsequently, Kalam served the country as the 11th President of India with effect from 2002 to 2007.
+In short, reading the biography of Abdul kalam may be a life-changing event for you.

 APJ Abdul Kalam Education:

-Despite being middle-class – his father built and leased boats – Kalam was a bright student who showed his skills in science and arithmetic.
-He attended Physics and Aerospace Engineering at St. Joseph’s College and earned a degree in aeronautical engineering from Madras Institute of Technology.
+Despite being middle-class, his father built and leased boats.
+Kalam was a bright student who showed his skills in science and arithmetic.
+He attended Physics and Aerospace Engineering at St. Joseph’s College.
+After that, earned a degree in aeronautical engineering from Madras Institute of Technology.

 Life Introduction Of APJ Abdul Kalam:

-He spent four decades of his life as a scientist and science administrator, especially in (DRDO) and also the Indian Space Research Organization (ISRO), and was deeply involved in India’s civil program and military missile development efforts.
+He spent four decades of his life as a scientist and science administrator, especially in (DRDO) and also the Indian Space Research Organization (ISRO).
+Moreover, he was deeply involved in India’s civil program and military missile development efforts.

 APJ Abdul Kalam As A President Of India (from 2002 to 2007):

-In June 2002, the National Democratic Alliance (NDA), which was in power in India at that time, expressed publicly to nominate Dr. Kalam for the presidency, and both the Samajwadi Party and therefore the Nationalist Congress Party supported his candidature for the next President of India.
+In June 2002, the National Democratic Alliance (NDA), which was in power in India at that time, expressed publicly to nominate Dr. Kalam for the presidency.
+After that, both the Samajwadi Party and therefore the Nationalist Congress Party supported his candidature for the next President of India.